gusztavvargadr/packer/README.md

 [Overview] | [Usage] | [Contributing] | [Resources]

-This repository contains [Packer] templates for creating Windows and Ubuntu images in various development scenarios.
+This repository contains [Packer] templates for building Windows and Ubuntu images in various development scenarios.

 > [!IMPORTANT]
 > The [templates have been upgraded][PackerJSONToHCL] from Packer's legacy JSON format to use the newer HCL format, resulting in breaking changes in the image build proces.